Le Griffon: Searches and shipwrecks

 Le Griffon is considered by some to have been the first ship lost on the Great Lakes.
 It was another vessel used by La Salle and Tonti, however, that was the first loss on 8 January 1679.
-As noted above, sources give its size as either 20 tons or 40 tons.
 It dragged anchor and ran aground near Thirty Mile Point on Lake Ontario, where it broke apart.
-Some say that this vessel was named the Frontenac, while others say the other vessel used on La Salle's expedition was Frontenac.
-Some sources confuse the two vessels.
+Most sources do not ascribe a name to this vessel, and it was one of several La Salle used for fur trading below Niagara.